Thurston Moore: Teaching

 In 2015 Moore was appointed honorary professor at the Rhythmic Music Conservatory (RMC) in Copenhagen, Denmark, where he periodically conducts workshops and master classes.

-Politics and activism
+Political views

 Moore is anti-capitalist, and since the 1980s, Moore and his bandmates have been described as anarchists, a label Moore has denied.
 However, in 2013, he would commend the Occupy Wall Street protests by announcing his support for its anarcho-communist elements.